franciscopoggi/academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Assistant Professor at the University of Mannheim working on microeconomic theory, with a focus on how information disclosure and concealment shape innovation, liability, and markets.

-#Microeconomic theorist from Argentina.
-Prior to that, I completed a BA and MA at [Universidad de San Andrés](https://www.udesa.edu.ar/departamento-de-economia) and received my Ph.D. from Northwestern University.

-interests:
+# interests:
-- Microeconomic Theory
+# - Microeconomic Theory
-- Information Economics
+# - Information Economics
-- Industrial Organization
+# - Industrial Organization
-- Law and Economics
+# - Law and Economics
 # education:
 #   courses:
 #   - course: PhD in Economics